BONALY SCOUT CENTRE

 Clothing must be suitable for outdoor activities (clothes may get muddy / dirty / ripped), and must be clearly labelled with the young person’s name.
 We recommend dedicated outdoor clothing or sports clothing.
 Regardless of the weather forecast, young people should always bring:

-- sturdy boots; hiking boots are best
+- Sturdy boots; hiking boots are best, wellington for wet weather

-- warm top; fleece recommended
+- Warm top; fleece recommended

 Additionally all young people must bring a spare set of clothes and a towel – it’s better to bring spares than to get caught out!